 Welcome to Phoenix Academy High School, member institution Chapel-Hill Carrboro City Schools.
 Phoenix Academy serves between 35-45 students between ninth and twelfth grades.
 The school is the designated alternative school for the district.
 Phoenix Academy's primary focus is to help students to learn, to succeed, and to lead.

 Welcome everyone to the 2014-2015 school year!
 It was an amazing first day of school for Phoenix Academy with a whopping 16 new students and 18 seniors expected to graduate this school year.
 In addition to our new students, we have a new English teacher, PE teacher, and ESL teacher.
 Looks like Phoenix is starting the school year off on the right foot.
-Check out this amazing article on what’s happening at our school and other schools across the CHCCS district. http://www.heraldsun.com/news/showcase/x1145201367/Excitement-in-the-air-as-Orange-CHCCS-begin-new-year
+Check out this amazing article on what’s happening at our school and other schools across the CHCCS district.

 Wow!
 Phoenix is rising and continuing to soar.
 According to Dr. Tom Forcella, the cat is out of the bag, Phoenix Academy is considered one of the best-kept secrets in the Chapel Hills-Carrboro City Schools.
-Check out this fantastic article about the transformation taking place here at our high school. http://www.chapelhillnews.com/2013/05/04/2868569/introducing-a-school-some-students.html
+Check out this fantastic article about the transformation taking place here at our high school.

-What is Tolerance?
+What is Integrity?

 Phoenix Daily Schedules